Research after AI: less Tesla, more Steve Jobs

 Bill Burr, a US standup comedian, once had a brutal routine about Steve Jobs, and it keeps coming back to me because it states this problem in the most insulting possible way.
 His complaint was not simply that Jobs was overrated.
 It was that the public mythology around Jobs confused direction with invention.
 Jobs was presented as the lone genius behind the iPod, the iPhone, and the iPad, while Burr imagined the unseen engineers actually having to make the impossible object work.
 The image is funny because Jobs walks out alone on stage, as if he had personally wrestled the object out of nature.
 Burr wants to know where the hidden chorus of scientists is.
 His crude summary was that Jobs “told other people what to invent.”
 That line is unfair, but it is useful because it separates the dream of the object from the technical labour that makes it exist.
 It asks whether direction is invention, or merely the management of invention.
 That is exactly the ambiguity that AI is bringing into research.

 The AI-assisted researcher is not quite the old romantic figure of Nikola Tesla, alone with equations, coils, and technical insight.
 He is closer to Burr’s caricature of Steve Jobs: someone who sees a desired object before it exists, describes it with enough force and precision, and then says, in effect, “get on it.”
 This is not nothing.
-It takes taste to know what object is worth asking for.
-It takes experience to reject the nonsense that these systems produce with complete confidence.
-It takes mathematical sense to notice when a construction has the right shape.
-It takes discipline to verify that the idea is not merely plausible but correct.
+It takes taste to know what object is worth asking for, and experience to reject the nonsense that these systems produce with complete confidence.
+It takes mathematical sense to notice when a construction has the right shape, and discipline to verify that the idea is not merely plausible but correct.
 But still, the situation is not as it was before.
 In the olden days, I could at least imagine that the decisive move arose inside my head.
 In the new world of AI, sometimes the decisive move appears on the screen after a long sequence of prompts, corrections, and rejections.

 So maybe “can AI do real research?” is not the right question.
 The discomfort is more basic.
-Suppose I bring the problem, keep pushing the direction, reject bad answers, recognise the useful construction when it appears, and then write the final argument responsibly.
-But suppose the key move came from the AI.
-What exactly did I do?
+Imagine I am looking for a counterexample to a conjecture.
+I know the conjecture is probably false, and I know the kind of object that might break it.
+I ask an AI system to search around that space, reject several false starts, push it toward smaller examples, and then it proposes a construction I did not have in mind.
+I can verify it.
+I can explain it.
+I can even improve the presentation.
+But can I honestly say that I found the construction?
 It is too easy to say that I merely used a tool.
 It is also too easy to say that I discovered the result in the old-fashioned sense.
 The truth is somewhere more annoying.
 I directed a search, shaped a space of possible answers, and judged the object that emerged.
 But directing a search is not obviously the same as inventing the object found by that search.

 Still, the AI case has something new in it because the machine is not merely a background condition or a passive instrument.
 With a calculator, Python, a plot, or even Mathematica, the line is already somewhat blurred.
 A symbolic integral can reveal a structure I did not expect.
 A plot can suggest a conjecture.
 A brute-force search can produce an example that changes the direction of the problem.
 So it is not true that older tools merely execute what was already fully inside my head.
 But even there, I usually know what has been outsourced.
 Given enough time, I can often reproduce the calculation, or at least understand the route by which the output was obtained.
-The object being computed was specified by me, and the transformation is usually traceable.
 AI is different in degree, and maybe in kind.
 It can propose, combine, reformulate, guess, and sometimes surprise me with an answer whose path I do not really know how to reconstruct.
 It can produce a construction that I did not have in mind before the conversation began, and I may not be able to say honestly that, given enough time, I would have found it myself.
-That is why it feels closer to a collaborator, except that it is not a collaborator in the moral or institutional sense.
-It has no career to advance, no dignity to protect, and no claim to recognition.
-So I am left with an asymmetry that feels unstable: the machine may contribute something like an idea, but it is not owed credit like a person, and if it is not owed credit, I still have to ask whether I am entitled to absorb that credit completely.

 If the purpose of credit is human wellbeing, then maybe the answer is more pragmatic than metaphysical.
 We credit people because credit affects jobs, careers, reputations, grants, dignity, and the organisation of future work.
 We do not credit Mathematica because Mathematica does not need a job.
 We do not credit a search algorithm because the search algorithm does not become discouraged, exploited, or erased.
 On that view, AI credit may not be due in the same way human credit is due.
 But disclosure may still be due, because readers need to know how the work was produced.
 The moral issue may not be that the AI has been robbed.
-The moral issue may be that the reader has been misled about the source and reliability of the work.
+The moral issue may be that the reader has been misled.

 This is why the current journal language feels inadequate.
 It says that humans must take responsibility, which is true but incomplete.
 Responsibility handles error.
 It does not handle origin.
 If a proof is wrong, the blame is mine.
 But if the central construction came from an AI conversation, the credit question has not disappeared just because the blame can be assigned.
 A declaration that says “AI was used to polish the text” is one thing.
 A declaration that says “AI was involved in the generation of the central construction” is another thing entirely.
 The first is cosmetic.
 The second changes how a reader understands the intellectual history of the paper.
 Pretending that both are the same seems dishonest.